dart-lang/ecosystem/pkgs/blast_repo/README.md

 ```
 Usage: blast_repo <options> [org/repo]

     --keep-temp
     --include-unstable    To run tweaks that are not stable.
     --pr-reviewer         The GitHub handle for the desired reviewer.
---help                Prints out usage and exits
+-h, --help                Prints out usage and exits
 ```